Export SQL table to Excel using Sql to Excel Utility

 After selecting the Data Source press Next and get to a window where you will have to select the Destination.

-You will see a drop-down menu, like the one you below where you will have to select Excel as the destination type.
+You will see a drop-down menu, like the one below where you will have to select Excel as the destination type.

 The next step would be to browse to the location of where the file will be created and specify its name.
 Also, you need to select the version of Excel you want the file to be created for.

-Then press Next and get to the next Wizard window where you have the option of either running a custom query to output custom data from your tables or just select all data from more tables.
+Then press Next and get to the next Wizard window where you have the option of either running a custom query to output custom data from your tables or just selecting all data from more tables.

 Choose whatever option works best for you, but for now, let’s just say you want to export all data from a specific table and thus we will choose the first option.